anakod/esp_microc/README.md

 Everywhere when we aready have ESP methods implementation in ROM firmware, we are trying using this one to save additional flash space.

-For ROM methods list please look *eagle.rom.addr.v6.ld* file from Espressif SDK.
+For full ROM methods list please look *eagle.rom.addr.v6.ld* file from Espressif SDK.

 ## rebuild_micro_gcc
 Scipts for rebuildig standard libgcc for removing all methods what already implemented in ROM firmware.
 Also it will move some not important and larger methods to IROM section (look irom_files_list.txt for details).